newrelic/go-agent/GUIDE.md

    [`http.RoundTripper`](https://golang.org/pkg/net/http/#RoundTripper) that
    will automatically instrument all requests made via [`http.Client`](https://golang.org/pkg/net/http/#Client) instances that use that round tripper as their `Transport`.
-This option results in CAT support transparently, provided the Go agent is version 1.11.0 or later.
+This option results in CAT support, provided the Go agent is version 1.11.0, and in Distributed Tracing support, regarding the Go agent version is 2.1.0.

    For example: